fjarri/reikna/doc/source/tutorial-basic.rst

 ===================

 Before talking about transformations themselves, we need to take a closer look at the computation signatures.
-Every :py:class:`~reikna.core.Computation` object has a :py:attr:`~reikna.core.Computation.signature` attribute containing :py:class:`funcsigs.Signature` object.
+Every :py:class:`~reikna.core.Computation` object has a :py:attr:`~reikna.core.Computation.signature` attribute containing ``funcsigs.Signature`` object.
-It is the same signature object as can be exctracted from any Python function using :py:func:`funcsigs.signature` function (or :py:func:`inspect.signature` from the standard library for Python >= 3.3).
+It is the same signature object as can be exctracted from any Python function using ``funcsigs.signature`` function (or ``inspect.signature`` from the standard library for Python >= 3.3).
 When the computation object is compiled, the resulting callable will have this exact signature.

 The base signature for any computation can be found in its documentation (and, sometimes, can depend on the arguments passed to its constructor --- see, for example, :py:class:`~reikna.pureparallel.PureParallel`).
 The signature can change if a user connects transformations to some parameter via :py:meth:`~reikna.core.Computation.connect`; in this case the :py:attr:`~reikna.core.Computation.signature` attribute will change accordingly.

-All attached transformations form a tree with roots being the base parameters computation has right after creation, and leaves forming the user-visible signature, which the compiled :py:class:`~reikna.core.ComputationCallable` will have.
+All attached transformations form a tree with roots being the base parameters computation has right after creation, and leaves forming the user-visible signature, which the compiled :py:class:`~reikna.core.computation.ComputationCallable` will have.

 As an example, let us consider an elementwise computation object with one output, two inputs and a scalar parameter, which performs the calculation ``out = in1 + in2 + param``: